abdullah-maharmeh/saas-telecom-analytics/README.md

 Instead of just reading about it, I decided to build a simulation.
 I visited Maqsam's website, looked at their pricing model, generated my own realistic dataset, and set out to solve the exact kinds of daily problems a data team would face there.
 It was a great way for me to dive deep into the telecom domain and put my analytical skills to a real-world test.

 ## ⚙️ How I Modeled the Data (Business Assumptions)
-To make this as close to reality as possible, I wrote a Python script (`generat_data.ipynb`) to generate the data from scratch.
+To make this as close to reality as possible, I wrote a Python script (`generate_data.ipynb`) to generate the data from scratch.
 I applied the following business rules based on my understanding of the CCaaS model:

 * **The 2,000 Free Minutes Rule:** Every account gets 2,000 free inbound minutes per month.
 The financial analysis strictly accounts for this, only calculating costs and revenues after this threshold is passed.
 * **The Rate Card:** I built a dual-cost system.
 Every call has a `rate_price` (what the customer pays us) and a `rate_cost` (what the telecom carrier charges us).
 I intentionally added some scenarios where the carrier cost is higher than the customer price to see if my analysis could catch the "negative margin" leak.